aspnetboilerplate/aspnetboilerplate/README.md

 ## How It Works

 Don't Repeat Yourself!
 ASP.NET Boilerplate automates common software development tasks by convention.
-You focus your business code.
+You focus your business code!

 ![ASP.NET Boilerplate](doc/img/abp-concerns.png)

-See the <a href="https://aspnetboilerplate.com/Pages/Documents/Introduction" target="_blank">introduction</a> document for details.
+See the <a href="https://aspnetboilerplate.com/Pages/Documents/Introduction" target="_blank">introduction</a> document for more details.

 ## Layered Architecture